-Recent local and international news articles on Protect Liverpool Bay, Cooke Aquaculture, Cermaq, and other Industry related issues that are making headlines in print and on-line.
+An archive of key important local and international news articles on Protect Liverpool Bay, Cooke Aquaculture, Cermaq, and other Industry related issues that made headlines.
+For recent and current news visit our NEWS page.

 DFO Investigates farmed fish escape in Whycocomagh Bay, CB